acstll/chopped-redux/README.md

 ![npm version](https://img.shields.io/npm/v/chopped-redux.svg)

-This library is an implementation (a subset?) of [@gaearon](https://github.com/gaearon) [Redux](https://github.com/gaearon/redux), which claims to be a "Predictable state container for JavaScript apps".
+This library is an implementation of [@gaearon](https://github.com/gaearon) [Redux](https://github.com/gaearon/redux), which claims to be a "Predictable state container for JavaScript apps".

 Redux is based on [Facebook's Flux](https://facebook.github.io/flux/) but it's a lot more simple a straightforward.
 Chopped Redux follows the same principles and ideas but cutting off features, namely all utility methods and ES2015/7 magic.
 Chopped is practically the same as Redux's 1.0 core, just [read the source](https://github.com/acstll/chopped-redux/blob/master/index.js).